behoof4mind/helmchart-template/README.md

 # Helm chart repository template

-This is template project with auto-versioning and CI inside.
-Can be used for any new helm chart project.
+This is helm-chart template project.
+Can be used with IITS workflow templates.

 # Why
-This project is a part of fully-automated CI/CD process concept, based on GitOps with ArgoCD
+- To save time by automating daily routine
+- To have similar CI/CD process for all projects
+- To save us from human mistakes

 ## Prerequisites
 1. Make new GitHub repository from this template